LGBTQ slang: History and context

 During the first seven decades of the 20th century, a specific form of Polari was developed by gay men and lesbians in urban centres of the United Kingdom within established LGBTQ communities.
 Polari was featured on the BBC radio programme Round the Horne in 1964, exposing the wider public to the secret language.
 Although there are differences, contemporary British gay slang has adopted many Polari words.
 The 1964 legislative report Homosexuality and Citizenship in Florida contains an extensive appendix documenting and defining the homosexual slang in the United States at that time.
 SCRUFF launched a gay-slang dictionary app in 2014, which includes commonly used slang in the United States from the gay community.
 Specialized dictionaries that record LGBTQ slang have been found to revolve heavily around sexual matters.

 Slang is ephemeral; terms used in one generation may pass out of usage in another.
 For example, in the 1960s and 1970s, the terms "cottage" (chiefly British) and "tearoom" (chiefly American) were used to denote public toilets used for sex.
 By 1999, this terminology had fallen out of use to the point of being greatly unrecognizable by members of the LGBTQ community at large.

 Many terms that originated as gay slang have become part of the popular lexicon.
 The word drag was first used by William Dorsey Swann, a freed African American slave.
 Swann referred to himself as the "queen of drag" in the 1880s and 1890s.
 Drag was later popularized by Hubert Selby Jr. in his book Last Exit to Brooklyn.
 Drag has been traced back by the Oxford English Dictionary (OED) to the late 19th century.
 Conversely, words such as "banjee", while well-established in a subset of gay society, have never made the transition to popular use.
 Conversations between gay men have been found to use more slang and fewer commonly known terms about sexual behavior than conversations between straight men.

 In the Philippines, many LGBTQ people speak with Swardspeak, or "gay lingo", which is a more extensive use of slang as a form of dialect or way of speaking.
 Other argots are spoken in southern Africa (Gayle language and IsiNgqumo) and Indonesia (Bahasa Binan).
 More specifically, in a country like Thailand, LGBTQ slang was always present in their history due to their religious, behavioral, and social nature.
 However, before the term LGBTQ was introduced, the Thai community would use the terms Kathoey and Tom.
 The term Kathoey was used to describe transgender women who dress, act, or partake in surgery to become female, and the term Tom as well as "handsome girls" in Thai was used to describe women who liked women.
-Homosexuality and transgenderism has always existed throughout their history, as their behavioral nature did not align with heterosexual ideals.
+Homosexuality and transness has always existed throughout their history, as their behavioral nature did not align with heterosexual ideals.